 It is obvious that only a truly interdisciplinary team of researchers can attempt to solve all these tasks in a concerted fashion.
-Importantly, this kind of synthetic approach to lifelike systems not only poses technical challenges, but also needs communicated to the general public, as it may elicit fears or strong ethical concerns, both justified and unjustified, at various levels of reflection.
-Included in our consortium are thus partners from the humanities, who accompany our scientific work with awareness and respective ethical considerations.
+Importantly, this kind of synthetic approach to life-like systems does not only pose technical challenges, but needs to be well communicated to the general public, as it may face fears or strong ethical concerns, justified and unjustified, at various levels of reflection.
+Included in our consortium are thus also partners from the humanities, who accompany our scientific work with awareness and respective ethical considerations.